Everybody knows that the key to success in real estate is to buy low & sell high.

 Sure – an investor could always offer more (that is, if they don't really care about abiding by their established business model) but if an investor isn't concerned about making a profit, why are they doing in this business in the first place?

-Some people are more concerned with helping people through charity and giving and I think that's awesome… but there are MUCH better ways to help people than through some misguided attempted at running a “business”.
+Some people are more concerned with helping people through charity and giving and I think that's awesome… but there are MUCH better ways to help people than through some misguided attempt at running a “business”.

 Think about it – if someone is criticizing you for the kinds of offers you're sending to a seller, why aren't THEY sending this seller a better offer?
 If they can't (or won't) put their money where their mouth is – what position are they in to tell you how to run your business?